Patrick Ahrens: California State Assembly

 Ahrens ran for the California State Assembly in the 26th district in 2024 to succeed incumbent Evan Low, who ran for the U.S. House of Representatives.
 He advanced to the general election with fellow Democrat Tara Sreekrishnan, a Santa Clara County School Board Trustee and legislative staffer to state Senator Dave Cortese.
 The race attracted $3.7 million in outside spending including $2 million boosting Ahrens.
 Ahrens defeated Sreekrishnan receiving 56% of votes cast (76,807) compared to her 44% of votes cast (60,392) in the general election.

+Tenure

+On October 5, 2025, governor Gavin Newsom signed Ahrens' bill repealing the state's ability to charge parents of chronically truant students with a misdemeanor.
+In a The Sacramento Bee opinion piece published on October 15, 2025, Ahrens and Republican assemblymember Heather Hadwick called on the U.S. Congress to fully fund the Head Start program.
+In December 2025, Ahrens issued a statement condemning the California State University Board of Trustees' decision to raise the system's administrators salaries, which he stated were already too high.

 Personal life

 Ahrens had a twin brother, Sean, who died of cancer.